chris-moreton/concourse-pipeline-controller/README.md

 ## What problems are we solving here?

-### Consistency

-I have multiple projects within my GitHub organisation.

-I want all repositories to share the same pipeline configuration.
+I have multiple projects within my GitHub organisation, and I want them to share the same deployment pipeline without having to copy and paste the pipeline configuration to each repository.

-I want them all to use the same backend services for storing builds (S3), attaching backend services (RDS, Elasticsearch) and deployment (Cloud Foundry).

-### I want developers to be able to
+I want developers to be able to

 * Get a deployment pipeline running for an application with close to zero effort
 * Add new jobs to an application pipeline in their repository and have the new configuration applied automatically (see [Extending the Pipeline](#ExtendingPipeline))

-### I want the pipeline to
+I want the pipeline to

 * Build infrastructure automatically for testing and production environments
 * Carry out unit and integration tests